sh1boot/sh1boot.github.io/_posts/2025-03-30-poisoning-delinquent-ai-crawlers.md

 the dangerous characters out of the link (use a size-preserving squash rather than %-encoding to avoid complexity).
 Etc...

+Those locals that cannot be put into a template literal are instead copied into a reference object at initialisation, and extra logic can look up names in that as needed without the names needing to be defined when the template is created.

 But as I say, overall this still misses by three orders of magnitude.
 It's not ideal.

+#### A little more investigation

 I already know the code that is there today has no hope of meeting the target.
-There's plenty that should be rewritten more efficiently, but that's probably not worth the effort because I don't know where the ceiling is going to turn out to be until I learn how to profile JavaScript.
+Deliberate optimisation would involve changing so many other things, but I'm not going to do that without having a much better idea how to insrument and profile JavaScript code properly.

+That said, I did have a fiddle with the developer tool option offered by wrangler and that did give a few additional hints.
+For example, where I thought "Just one little local template, when I've already memoised the conversions, what possible harm?" yields the answer "a lot!".

+Come on, JavaScript.
+Make an effort!

+And while it's tempting to assume that every library call is a highly optimised routine which must be faster than doing the same thing by hand in JavaScript, it turns out that the interfaces can cause the garbage collector to come in and ruin everything -- because where's the damned stack?
+So maybe it actually is better to pay the overhead of JIT-compiled code in order to avoid the temporary buffers needed to communicate with the library calls.

+That `forEach()` method was a disappointment, too.
+I'm not sure what the intent there is, but it didn't help me any.
+More unexpected temporaries, more garbage collection.
+Get rid of that.

+But at least the template literals offer a comparatively tidy syntax for mad-lib style solutions, compared to C++.
+So it's got that going for it, which is nice.

-An update to celebrate April Fool's Day; here's an example:
+An update to celebrate April Fool's Day; here's a live example:

 <https://wiki.6502.pro> (with [source](https://github.com/sh1boot/madlib123))